 - Keep an animal that produces manure.

-- Plant a chicken garden and employ other methods (like these) to reduce the amount of commercial feed you need to bring in.
+- Plant a chicken garden and employ other methods (like these) to reduce the amount of commercial feed you need to bring in when raising animals for manure.